ajpalkovic/yapl/README.md

 Ruby does not have the notion of first-class functions, so it does not run into these types of ambiguities.
 JavaScript, and subsequently Yapl, support both first-class functions, so there is an inherent ambiguity.
-I will have to assess the utility of paren-less function calls outweighs the awkward ambiguities.
+I will have to assess whether or not the utility of paren-less function calls outweighs the awkward ambiguities.